zzzprojects/learn-orm/tutorials/csharp-tutorial/operators.md

 #### Explicit Type Conversion

 Explicit type conversion is used whenever there is a possibility of data loss.
-When converting floating-point type to integer type there is always a loss of data coming from the elimination of the fractional part and an explicit conversion is obligatory (e.g. double to long).
+When converting floating-point type to integer type there is always a loss of data coming from the elimination of the fractional part, and an explicit conversion is obligatory (e.g. double too long).

  - To make such a conversion it is necessary to use the operator for data conversion (type).
  - There may also be data loss when converting a type with a wider range to a type with a narrower one (double to float or long to int).

-The following example illustrates the use of explicit type conversion and data loss that may occur in some cases.
+The following example illustrates the use of explicit type conversion, and data loss that may occur in some cases.

 ```csharp
 double myDouble = 5.1d;